navneetrai/laravel-subscription/README.md

   |--------------------------------------------------------------------------
   |
   | This file is for storing the credentials for subscription services such
-  | as Paypal, CCNow, 2Checkout, and others.
+  | as Paypal, CCNow, PayFast, 2Checkout, and others.
 This file provides a sane
   | default location for this type of information, allowing packages
   | to have a conventional place to find your various credentials.
   |